jeetsukumaran/DendroPy/doc/source/glossary.rst

 .. glossary::
     :sorted:

+    ancestor nodes
+        On a :term:`tree`, the full set of :term:`nodes <node>` from which a given :term:`nodes <node>` has descended (i.e., given node's parent, parent's parent, parent's parent's parent, and so on until the :term:`root` or the :term:`seed node` of the tree, inclusive).

+    bipartition
+    split
+        On a :term:`tree`, a partition of the leaf set of a tree into two mutually-exclusive and collectively-comprehensive subsets.
+It
+        corresponds to an edge of a tree: if we imagine "splitting" or cutting a tree into two trees at a given edge, the leaf sets of each of the new trees form the two subsets of the partitioning.
+A bipartition is often referred to as a split, especially in the context of :term:`unrooted` trees.

+    child node
+        On a :term:`tree`, a :term:`node` or the set of :term:`nodes <node>` that immediately descend from a given :term:`node`.

+    descendent nodes
+        The full set of nodes that are descended from a given node (i.e., the given node's children and children's children and children's children's children, and so on, until the :term:`leaf nodes <leaf node>` of the tree, inclusive).

     edge
+    branch
-        A path or link connecting two :term:`nodes` on a tree, modeled in DendroPy by the :class:`Edge` class.
-An edge connects a "tail node" (also called an origin or source node) to a "head node" (also called a target or destination node), with the with the "head node" of an edge being one of the children (or :term:`child nodes`) of the "tail node".
+        A connection between two :term:`nodes <node>` on a :term:`tree`, modeled in DendroPy by the |Edge| class.
+A synonym for "branch" in the context of phylogenetic trees.
+An edge connects a "tail node" (also called an origin or source node) to a "head node" (also called a target or destination node).
+The tail node is called the ":term:`parent

-    nodes
+        <parent node>`" of the head node, while the head node is called the
+        ":term:`child <child node>`" of the tail node.
+Edges can have any number of properties or attributes associated with them, representing a diverse range of phenomena, but the most important one is the edge :term:`length or weight <edge length>`.

+    edge length
+    edge weight
+        A (typically) quantitative attribute of an :term:`edge`.

     node
         A node is a structure which may contain a value or condition, or represent a separate data structure (which could be a tree of its own).
-        Each node in a tree has zero or more child nodes, which are below it in the tree (by convention, trees are drawn growing downwards).
+        Each node in a tree has zero or more :term:`child nodes <child node>`, which are below it in the tree (by convention, trees are drawn growing downwards).
 A node that has a child is called the child's parent node (or ancestor node, or superior).
 A node has at most one parent, to which it is connected by its subtending :term:`edge`.
 A node has exactly one subtending edge, and this is typically accessed as an attribute of the node.
-A node may have zero or more outgoing edges, which connect it to its :term:`child nodes`.
+A node may have zero or more outgoing edges, which connect it to its :term:`child nodes <child node>`.

-    parent node
-        A :term:`node` that is the immediate ancestor of a given node.

-    child node
+    node depth
-    child nodes
-    child
-    children
-    children nodes
-        A :term:`node` that is the immediate descendent of a given node.

-    descendent nodes
-        The full set of nodes that are descended from a given node (i.e., the given node's children and children's children and children's children's children, and so on, until the :term:`leaf` nodes of the tree, inclusive).

-    ancestor nodes
-        The full set of nodes from which a given node has descended (i.e., given node's parent, parent's parent, parent's parent's parent, and so on until the :term:`root` or the :term:`seed node` of the tree, inclusive).
+        On a :term:`tree`, the depth of a node is the length of the :term:`path` to its :term:`root` (i.e., its root path).
+The root node has a depth zero.

     internal node
-        An internal node (also known as an inner node, inode for short, or branch node) is any :term:`node` of a tree that has child nodes.
+        An internal node (also known as an inner node, inode for short, or branch node) is any :term:`node` of a tree that has :term:`child nodes <child node>`.

     leaf node
-    leaf nodes
-    leaf
-    tip
+    tip node
-    tips
     terminal node
     external node
     outer node
-        An leaf :term:`node` (also known as a tip, outer node, external node, or terminal node) is any :term:`node` that does not have :term:`children`.
+        An leaf :term:`node` (also known as a tip, outer node, external node, or terminal node) is any :term:`node` that does not have :term:`children
+        <child node>`.

+    parent node
+    ancestor node
+        On a :term:`tree`, a :term:`node` from which a given node immediately descends.

     seed node
     root